-- CO 1.
-Create the theoretical background in order to facilitate film appreciation - CO 2.
-Analyze the historical foundations of filmmaking - CO 3.
-Develop the understanding of different stages of filmmaking - CO 4.
-Analyze film technique and film as an art medium - CO 5.
-Evaluate the ethical implications inherent in filmmaking practices
+- CO 1: Identify the historical and theoretical backgrounds of cinema. - CO 2: Develop an understanding of film language and terminology, and analyze the ways in which this language constructs meaning and ideology. - CO 3: Apply the understanding of different stages of filmmaking to produce a short film. - CO 4: Analyze film techniques and film as an art medium - CO 5: Evaluate the ethical implications inherent in filmmaking practices